 RAI’s operating companies’ policies for placing print advertising are designed to limit youth exposure while exercising our constitutional right to communicate with adult tobacco consumers.
 The companies’ policies exceed the U.S. Federal Trade Commission’s guidance for advertising other age-restricted products, such as alcohol.
 As part of their policies, the operating companies:

-- Review data regarding the age of a publication’s readership and will only advertise if such publication’s readership is predominantly adult;
+- Review audience-measurement data regarding the age of a publication’s readership,

 - Analyze the editorial content of the publications over time to assess whether the topics covered by such publications have adult appeal and focus;

 - Evaluate third-party advertisements that appear in those publications to assess whether such advertisements are for products that have adult appeal and focus; and

 - Assess such factors as the publication’s business stability, circulation dynamics and method of distribution.